sourestdeeds/firefly/README.md

     curves : int, optional
         How many light curves to fit.
 Updates data paths for chosen target.
         Must be contained within the target folder, ie 'WASP-43 b/split_curve_0.csv'.
         The default is 1.

     dtype : string, optional
         Allows for inputs 'nasa' or 'eu'.
-The default is 'eu'.
+The default is 'nasa'.

-        EU : File must be renamed and contained within directory 'data/eu_data.csv'. http://exoplanet.eu/catalog/#
+        EU : Data downloaded and stored in 'data/eu_data.csv'. http://exoplanet.eu/catalog/#

-        NASA : File must be renamed and contained within directory 'data/nasa_data.csv'. https://exoplanetarchive.ipac.caltech.edu/index.html
+        NASA : Data downloaded and stored in 'data/nasa_data.csv'. https://exoplanetarchive.ipac.caltech.edu/index.html
     Returns
     -------
     host_T : tuple or None
         The effective temperature of the host star, in Kelvin. host_z : tuple or None
-        The log_10 of the surface gravity of the host star, with gravity measured in cm/s2. host_r : tuple or None
+        The log_10 of the surface gravity of the host star, with gravity measured in cm/s2.
+    host_r : tuple or None
         The metalicity of the host, given as a (value, uncertainty) pair. host_logg : tuple or None